 Method A and B are methodologies included in the SRI assessment package produced by the SRI support team, whereas Method C is considered a potential future evolution.
-The generic process of the SRI assessment following Method A or B is outlined in Figure 3.

 In principle, Method A allows building occupants to perform a self-assessment without the intervention of an expert.
 Nevertheless, such self-assessment won't result in a valid SRI certificate.
 In the following subsections, the SRI assessment procedure taking as reference Method B and the default calculation methodology will be explained.